-Aravind Chandrasekaran is an assistant professor in the Department of Management Sciences.
+Aravind Chandrasekaran is an associate professor in the Department of Management Sciences.
 He came to Fisher in 2009 after earning his PhD in business administration from the University of Minnesota.
 His research investigates innovation, learning and knowledge creation issues, with particular attention given to understanding how organizations manage the productivity dilemma and minimize tensions between competing learning mechanisms.
 Dr. Chandrasekaran teaches the MBA core operations management course for both the full-time and working professional students at Fisher along with an MBA elective on operations and technology strategy.

 Dr. Chandrasekaran’s award-winning research spans areas including high-tech R&D, manufacturing and health-care delivery.
 His work has been published, or is forthcoming, in Management Science, Manufacturing & Service Operations Management, Journal of Operations Management, Production and Operations Management (POMS), Decision Sciences and the International Journal of Production Research.

 In terms of service, Dr. Chandrasekaran has served as the track chair for innovation and knowledge creation tracks in 2013 POMS and 2011 & 2014 Decision Sciences Institute annual meetings.
 In 2013, he designed and developed a new track on learning and knowledge management with Michael Lapre at the 2013 annual POMS meeting.
 He serves on the editorial review boards of the Journal of Operations Management, and Production and Operations Management, IEEE Transactions for Engineering and Management and is an ad-hoc reviewer for Administrative Science Quarterly, Organization Science, Management Science, Journal of Operations Management, Production and Operations Management, Decision Sciences, Journal of Marketing, and the Academy of Management journal.
 He also has presented his research with several organizations including 3M, Motorola, Medtronic, Cleveland Clinic, The Ohio State University Wexner Medical Center and University of California-Irvine Hospitals.